michael131468/asz/docs/config.md

   Specifies a local directory to use as a source for the custom-images instead of cloning the git repo specified in `custom_images_git_url`.

+- `local_sample_images`

+  Specifies a local directory to use as a source for the sample-images instead of cloning the git repo specified in `sample_images_git_url`.

 - `osbuildvm_images_build`

   Toggles on the building of osbuildvm images.
 A truthful value is the on state